-Fasedienol (PH94B) is a synthetic investigational pherine nasal spray from the androstane family in Phase 3 clinical development for the acute treatment of anxiety for adults with SAD.
-When administered intranasally in microgram doses, fasedienol activates receptors of peripheral nasal chemosensory neurons connected to subsets of neurons in the olfactory bulbs that, in turn, connect to neurons in the limbic amygdala involved in the pathophysiology of SAD, and potentially other anxiety and mood disorders.
-Fasedienol is pharmacologically active without requiring apparent systemic absorption or direct activity on neurons in the brain to achieve its rapid-onset and short duration of anxiolytic effects.
-We believe fasedienol has the potential to achieve these effects with significantly reduced risks of side effects and other safety concerns, such as potential drug-drug interactions, abuse, misuse and addiction, associated with certain other systemic pharmaceuticals that act directly on neurons in the brain and are sometimes prescribed for anxiety disorders.
+Fasedienol (PH94B) is an odorless, tasteless synthetic investigational pherine nasal spray from the androstane family in Phase 3 clinical development for the acute treatment of anxiety for adults with SAD.
+When administered intranasally in microgram-level doses, fasedienol activates receptors of peripheral nasal chemosensory neurons connected to subsets of neurons in the olfactory bulbs that, in turn, connect to neurons in the limbic amygdala involved in the pathophysiology of SAD, and potentially other anxiety and mood disorders.
+Fasedienol is pharmacologically active without requiring apparent systemic absorption or direct activity on neurons in the brain to achieve its rapid-onset and short-duration anxiolytic effects.
+We believe fasedienol has the potential to achieve these effects with significantly reduced risks of side effects and other safety concerns, such as potential drug-drug interactions, abuse, misuse, and addiction, associated with certain other systemic pharmaceuticals that act directly on neurons in the brain and are sometimes prescribed for anxiety disorders.

-The U.S. Food and Drug Administration (the FDA) has granted Fast Track designation for the development of fasedienol as a potential treatment for SAD.
+The FDA has granted Fast Track designation for the development of fasedienol as a potential treatment for SAD.

-Fasedienol PALISADE Phase 3 Program
+Fasedienol PALISADE Phase 3 Program in SAD

-Given how fasedienol's rapid-onset MOA is differentiated from all FDA-approved anxiety drugs, our primary target indication for fasedienol is the acute treatment of anxiety in adults with SAD.
+Given how fasedienol's rapid-onset mechanism of action (MOA) is differentiated from all FDA-approved anxiety drugs, our primary target indication for fasedienol is the acute treatment of anxiety in adults with SAD.
 Currently, there is no FDA-approved drug therapy for the acute treatment of SAD.
 For that acute indication, we have aligned with the FDA that the Subjective Units of Distress Scale (SUDS) is an appropriate primary efficacy endpoint because it provides a measure of anxiety on a minute-by-minute basis immediately related to the specific stressor.
-We believe utilizing a simulated anxiety-provoking public speaking challenge study design provides the most appropriate and efficient path for the clinical development of fasedienol's potential to become the first FDA-approved acute treatment of anxiety for adult patients with SAD.
-Our PALISADE Phase 3 Program currently includes four randomized, double-blind, placebo-controlled, Phase 3 clinical studies designed to evaluate the efficacy, safety, and tolerability of a single dose of fasedienol to relieve anxiety symptoms in adult patients with SAD during a simulated, anxiety-provoking public speaking challenge in a clinical setting, as measured using the patient-reported SUDS, two of which Phase 3 studies (PALISADE-1 and PALISADE-2) were previously concluded and two of which Phase 3 studies (PALISADE-3 and PALISADE-4) will be initiated in 2024, each with open-label extension.
-Our PALISADE Phase 3 Program also includes an open-label safety study concluded in 2022 (PALISADE OLS), a repeat dose study to be initiated in 2024 (PALISADE Repeat Dose Study), and a human factor study planned to be initiated in 2025.
+We believe utilizing a simulated anxiety-provoking public speaking challenge study design provides the most appropriate and efficient path for the Phase 3 clinical development of fasedienol's potential to become the first FDA-approved acute treatment of anxiety for adults with SAD.
+Our PALISADE Phase 3 Program currently includes four randomized, double-blind, placebo-controlled, Phase 3 clinical trials designed to evaluate the efficacy, safety, and tolerability of a single dose of fasedienol to relieve anxiety symptoms in adult patients with SAD during a simulated, anxiety-provoking public speaking challenge in a clinical setting, as measured using the patient-reported SUDS, two of which Phase 3 trials (PALISADE-1 and PALISADE-2) have been concluded and two of which Phase 3 trials (PALISADE-3 and PALISADE-4) will be initiated in 2024, each with open-label extension.
+Our PALISADE Phase 3 Program also includes an open-label safety study concluded in 2022 (PALISADE OLS), a Phase 2 repeat dose study to be initiated in 2024 (Repeat Dose Study), two standard preclinical studies to be initiated in 2024, and a small human factor study planned to be initiated in 2025.